Sid and Marty Krofft: Later years

-The Kroffts have occasionally departed from their formula while making new programs further on, such as on Pryor's Place (1984) and the political puppet satire show D.C.
+The Kroffts have occasionally departed from their formula while making new programs, such as on Pryor's Place (1984) and the political puppet satire show D.C.
 Follies (1987).
 They have attempted to update some of their classic series for a younger generation, including new versions of Land of the Lost, Electra Woman and Dyna Girl, H.R.
 Pufnstuf and Sigmund and the Sea Monsters.
 A new original series, Mutt & Stuff, aired on Nickelodeon from 2015 to 2017.

 In 2018, the Kroffts received the Lifetime Achievement Award at the Daytime Emmys.

-In 2020, the Kroffts were honored with a star on the Hollywood Walk of Fame for their contributions to television.
+In 2020, the Kroffts were honoured with a star on the Hollywood Walk of Fame for their contributions to television.

 In May 2022, the Kroffts participated in the first Krofft Kon, a convention held in Orinda, California, where they were joined by some of the actors from their television series.

+In January 2023, Sid Krofft sued his brother Marty, as well as the Krofft companies for allegedly being delinquent in paying nearly $500,000 owed to the plaintiff as part of a buyout of Sid's business interests.

+Marty Krofft died from kidney failure in Los Angeles, California, on November 25, 2023, at the age of 86.